Logo Voyage

 A typical Finnish lakeside dance pavilion; kiosk to the left, the dance to begin in an hour

-In the winter you can find part of the same crowd in heated indoor locations (mostly community centres, a few of the pavilions, some dance restaurants).
+In the winter you can find part of the crowd of the dance pavilions in heated indoor locations (mostly community centres, a few of the pavilions, some dance restaurants).

 If you don't know how to dance to the music played, or the style your partner wants to dance, you should make that clear immediately and either agree on your partner showing you the steps (or your showing them yours) or quickly excuse yourself, to let them find another partner.
 Some are happy to try to teach you, some just don't have enough skill, and some really don't want to be a teacher (for this dance or in general).
 In the latter case, don't take it personally.